 Dragon Ball Z has Cell, looking like something that crawled out of a Seinen series.
 He starts off with pink colored Hellish Pupils then gaining blue then pink irises with black pupils in similar vein to the Androids.
 He is by far the most detailed character to come out of the series.

-Deliberately invoked with Attack on Titan's titular creatures, who look much more photorealistic than the human characters.
+Deliberately invoked with Attack on Titan's titans, who look much more photorealistic than the human characters.

 Two opposing characters in Assassination Classroom have a different character design than most of the cast: Koro-Sensei and the Chairman of Kunugigaoka School.
 The former is a comically drawn smiley-faced octopus monster; the latter is much more subtle, as he is a normal human being, buthe's drawn in a more angular art style that emphasizes his status as a sociopathic Magnificent Bastard.